Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 How to Reserve a Permit

 There are different regulations for hiking during quota season vs. off-season.
-In 2025, quota season will run May 23 – September 27:
+In 2025, quota season runs May 23 – September 27.

 Quota Season (May 23, 2025 – Sept.
 27, 2025)

 Permits go online at 7 a.m.
-Pacific time each day, six months from the start date.
-They typically sell out immediately, due to high demand.
+Pacific time each day, exactly six months from your start date.
+They cost a flat $15, plus $5 for each person in your party, and typically sell out immediately, due to high demand.

 The morning your reservation window opens, go to recreation.gov’s Sequoia and Kings Canyon National Park Wilderness Permits page.
 Select “Explore Available Permits” and scroll down to choose either Woods Creek or Bubbs Creek from the list below.